 Only courses listed in the student’s geosciences degree program, or equivalent courses approved by the Associate Dean for Academic Affairs, may be counted toward a geosciences degree.
 A course may therefore be accepted for transfer credit but not be applicable toward a geosciences degree.
 Prospective students are encouraged to consult the geological sciences degree plans and transfer course equivalency information available online.

 Internal Transfer Admission

 Students enrolled in another college or school at the University may apply in early spring to be considered for admission to the Jackson School of Geosciences the following fall semester.
-A cumulative in-residence grade point average of 3.0 or higher is generally necessary to be competitive for admission.
-The following minimum requirements for consideration are in addition to the requirements to transfer from one division to another given in General Information.
+A cumulative in-residence grade point average of 3.0 or higher is generally recommended to be competitive for admission.
+The following minimum requirements for consideration are in addition to the requirements to transfer from one division to another given in the General Information Catalog.

 - Completion of at least 24 semester hours of coursework in residence at the University.
 Credit by exam and correspondence, extension and transfer hours may not be counted toward this requirement.

 - Completion of, or enrollment in, the following courses or their equivalent at the time of application.
 A grade of C- or higher required in completed courses to fulfill this requirement.

 - For students with less than 30 semester hours of coursework in residence at the University at the completion of the spring semester in which they apply; Mathematics 408C or 408K and 408L.
 For students with 30 hours or more: Mathematics 408D or 408M.